SoftwareAG/c8y-docs/content/apama/analytics-introduction-bundle/diagnostics.md

 If a user has READ permissions for "CEP management", then a link for downloading diagnostics information is available in both the Apama EPL Apps and Apama Analytics Builder web applications.
 This link is shown at the bottom of the web application's starting page (that is, in the EPL application manager and in the model manager).

-The diagnostics information is provided as a zip file (named *diagnostic-overview&lt;timestamp&gt;.zip*), and includes the following information:
+The diagnostics information is provided as a zip file (named *diagnostic-overview&lt;timestamp&gt;.zip*), and includes the following information (this should be typically a few Megabytes, and be generated in about 5 seconds):

 - The microservice log file contents, if available, including a record of the correlator's startup logging and the last hour or maximum of 20,000 lines of logging (this may require the "microservice hosting feature" in the subscribed applications).
 - Apama-internal diagnostics information (similar to the `engine_watch` and `engine_inspect` command-line tools available in Apama).